 Because without question the future of Medicaid is larger and more expensive than today.
 We want to avoid that…

-Posted on May 1, 2014, in Affordable Care Act, Agency, Budget, CMS, DHHS, Division of Medical Assistance, Eligibilty, Federal Government, Federal Law, Federal Medical Assistance Percentage, Health Care Providers and Services, HHS, Increase in Medicaid Spending, Legislation, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare, Medicare Budget, NC, North Carolina, Obamacare, Privatization, Reduction in Medicaid Payments, Reductions, Tax Dollars, Taxes, Taxpayers and tagged 2013 Actuarial Report, ACA, Centers for Medicare and Medicaid Services, CMS, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reform, Medicaid reimbursement rates, Medicaid Services, Medicare, Medicare Budget, Medicare Reimbursement Rates, North Carolina, Number of Medicaid Enrollees, Number of Medicare Enrollees, Obamacare, Patient Protection and Affordable Care Act, Reimbursement Rates.
+Posted on May 1, 2014, in Affordable Care Act, Agency, Budget, CMS, Division of Medical Assistance, Eligibilty, Federal Government, Federal Law, Federal Medical Assistance Percentage, Health Care Providers and Services, HHS, Increase in Medicaid Spending, Legislation, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid Expansion, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medicare, Medicare Budget, NC, NC DHHS, North Carolina, Obamacare, Privatization, Reduction in Medicaid Payments, Reductions, Tax Dollars, Taxes, Taxpayers and tagged 2013 Actuarial Report, ACA, Centers for Medicare and Medicaid Services, CMS, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Budget, Medicaid recipients, Medicaid Reform, Medicaid reimbursement rates, Medicaid Services, Medicare, Medicare Budget, Medicare Reimbursement Rates, NC DHHS, North Carolina, Number of Medicaid Enrollees, Number of Medicare Enrollees, Obamacare, Patient Protection and Affordable Care Act, Reimbursement Rates.
 Bookmark the permalink.
 8 Comments.